rod-laycock/LowCostDistributedBackup/README.md

   - Local backup for all devices in my house (phone, laptop, tablet, desktop) for all users.
     - All files encrypted on a per user basis.
   - Remote / off site copy of this backup.
-- File streaming
+  - End to end encryption
+  - Encryption in transit and at rest - we don't want anyone else accessing your data.
+- Local and remote access so you can pick up your data anywhere.

+The theory is that this computer is on 24x7 and also offers the following additional, in home, services:
+- File streaming/transcoding - so you can watch your videos / movies on any device.
-- VPN to allow connectivity from anywhere to stash, pull my files.
+- VPN to allow connectivity from anywhere to allow secure connections over public wifi.
 - Docker server to run apps, containers, etc.
 - LAMP stack.
 Hey I'm a dev at heart!
 - OwnCloud / NextCloud to allow applications to be run.